Rail transport on the Mariana Islands: Rota and Tinian

-By 1925 Matsue had built an alcohol factory and ice plant (NKK) on Saipan, planted over 3000 hectares of sugar.
+By 1925 Matsue had built an alcohol factory and ice plant (NKK) on Saipan, and planted over 3000 hectares of sugar.
 Subsequently, he established similar facilities on the neighbouring islands of Rota and Tinian.
 Each of the plantations had its own narrow gauge railway network.
 The mills were destroyed during World War II and did not reopen.
 As a relic of the railway a locomotive has been preserved on the island of Rota.

 Guam

 Two Japanese narrow-gauge diesel locomotives were photographed on 5 October 1944, while being placed on wooden beams at the airfield on the Orote Peninsula in Guam.
 They were used as cover during the Landing of US-American troops and thus severely damaged.
-It is not known, whether they were previously used for rail transport or had only just been delivered shortly before the landing of the US-American troops.
-There are no railway tracks shown on the peninsula on maps of that period of time.
+It is not known whether they were previously used for rail transport or had only just been delivered before the landing of the US-American troops.
+No railway tracks are shown on the peninsula on maps of that time.